ironstone95/strategyPattern/ReadMe.md

 4. FilePostReader -> Reads post or posts from a file.
 5. LogExceptionHandler -> Handles exceptions only by logging them using Exception::printStackTrace

+Currently, the program fetches data from the network and writes to a file.

 # Features
 In the repository each service can be replaced with another one.
 In example, the posts can be read from API and written to a file.
 Also, these behaviors can be changed at runtime.